mzeml/rshell/README.md

 If you echo quotation marks, they are echoed as well

+Using quotes might break on certain test cases (like above)

 Certain edgecases do not generate an error; program goes to next line